thmosqueiro/ABBAS/documentation/ODD/README.md

 #### How and when is the total amount of resources collected?

 The total amount of resources collected was calculated as simply the total number of resources collected throughout the whole simulation.
 Each bee was allowed to bring back to the hive 1 unit of resource per trip.
-Because bees usually retrieve about 1ml of succrose per trip in experiments, this total amount of resources collected is measured in mililiters without any need for conversion.
+Because bees usually retrieve about 1ml of sucrose per trip in experiments, this total amount of resources collected is measured in milliliters without any need for conversion.

 #### Are all output data freely used, or are only certain data sampled and used?

-All data is used.
+All data was used.

 <br />